Southwestern Black Bean Burgers

 - Rinse the black beans and drain.
 Put them in a large roasting pan and bake at about 375°F for about 10 to 15 minutes.
 Let cool at least slightly.2 cans black beans

-- In a large bowl, use your hands to crumble the tortilla chips into very small pieces.
-You can use a food processor for this, but why get one more thing dirty.1 ounce tortilla chips
+- In a large bowl, use your hands or a potato masher to crumble the tortilla chips into very small pieces.1 ounce tortilla chips

 - Add the beans and mash with a potato masher or fork until the beans are mostly mashed but some large pieces remain.

-- Add the quinoa, corn, green onions, garlic, and cilantro, and mix.½ cup corn kernels, frozen or fresh, 2 green onions, tops only, chopped fine, 1 garlic clove, minced, ¼ cup cilantro, chopped, ½ cup cooked quinoa
+- Add the quinoa, corn, green onions, garlic, and cilantro, and mix.½ cup corn kernels, 2 green onions, 1 garlic clove, ¼ cup cilantro, ½ cup cooked quinoa

 - Add the spices (cumin, coriander, salt, and pepper).
 Feel free to add a pinch of hot stuff like cayenne or chili powder if that makes you happy.
 Mix until uniform.1 tablespoon cumin, 1 teaspoon coriander, 1 teaspoon salt, ½ teaspoon pepper, ¼ teaspoon cayenne or other spicy ground pepper

 - In a small bowl, beat the eggs for a few seconds to combine and then add it to the bean mixture.
 Stir the eggs into the mixture until it comes together.
-This can be made ahead and held in the refrigerator for a few hours.
-This is not critical but may help them firm up even more.2 eggs
+This can be made ahead and held in the refrigerator for a few hours.2 eggs

 - Form into patties of desired size and fry in a thin layer of oil on a griddle, cast iron skillet, or other frying pan, about 5 minutes on one side.
 Flip and cook an additional 3 or so minutes until browned.1 tablespoon neutral oil like vegetable, corn, or safflower